okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-url-domain/main/index.md

 <ApiLifecycle access="ea" />

-## Configure a custom domain via Okta-managed certificates
+## Configure a custom domain through Okta-managed certificates

-This method of configuring a custom domain is recommended because Okta will manage your cerificate renewals in imperpetuity, via an integration with Let's Encrypt, a free certificate authority.
+This method of configuring a custom domain is recommended because Okta manages your certificate renewals in in perpetuity through an integration with Let's Encrypt, which is a free certificate authority.
 The certificate procurement process is free, and also faster and easier than configuring a custom domain with your own certificate.

 1. In the Admin Console, select **Customizations**, and then **Domain**.
 2. In the **Custom URL Domain** box, click **Edit**.